webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 }
 ```

-This does not 100% guarantee that the targeted files are not included in the
+Use negated patterns in `entry` and `project` glob patterns to prevent matching
-analysis, so even issues in the ignored files may still be reported.
-Use
+files from being added to the analysis.
+Use `ignore` patterns to exclude issues
-[`--debug`][5] for details.
+in matching files from being reported.

 ## `ignoreBinaries`